asmet081/asmet081/README.md

 Hey there 👋,

 I am currently a student attending the UWSP double majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
-You can see a full list of what I am up to on [LinkedIn](https://www.linkedin.com/in/alex-smetana-03052121a/).
+I am an a You can see a full list of what I am up to on [LinkedIn](https://www.linkedin.com/in/alex-smetana-03052121a/).

+* Item 1
+* Item 2
+  * Item 2a
+  * Item 2b

   ---